ArkWist/odin-ruby/project_building_blocks/substrings/README.md

 # Substrings

-Prints a hash for how many times words show up in a sentence.
+Prints a hash for how many times words in a sentence show up.

 Written for [The Odin Project](http://www.theodinproject.com/).
 See **[Projects: Ruby Building Blocks](http://www.theodinproject.com/ruby-programming/building-blocks)** for more information.